 - Material : 316L Stainless Steel, all solid links include end links

-Instructions for mounting (see also last 5 pictures)
+Instructions for mounting

+You can see details of these instructions in the last 5 pictures of the listing.
 You will find TWO sets of spring bars with your bracelet.
 The first is the standard 2.5mm spring bar for most divers, and the second pair is a custom-made spring bar which will give you more room to move the end-link around if the first pair does not work.

 1. Solid End-links are not like the hollow ones, where you put in one side with the spring bar in the hole, and then bring in the second side.
 With these you have to come in horizontally, pressing both sides in at the same time.
 OR, have one side of the spring bar pressed in on the lug (not in the hole), and then use a fingernail to press in the other side.